cosinekitty/astronomy/source/python/README.md

 with x-, y-, and z-components measured in astronomical units.
 The coordinates are oriented with respect to the Earth's equator at the J2000 epoch.
 In Astronomy Engine, this orientation is called EQJ.
-This algorithm is based on Nautical Almanac Office's *Improved Lunar Ephemeris* of 1954, which in turn derives from E. W. Brown's lunar theories from the early twentieth century.
+This algorithm is based on the Nautical Almanac Office's *Improved Lunar Ephemeris* of 1954, which in turn derives from E. W. Brown's lunar theories from the early twentieth century.
 It is adapted from Turbo Pascal code from the book [Astronomy on the Personal Computer](https://www.springer.com/us/book/9783540672210)